Search

 Gabby Cottrell, events manager for Parlay on 8th, described the concept as a “high-end version” of a traditional sports bar, with an elevated game-day atmosphere.
 In addition to shuffleboard, the space will include pool tables and multiple TVs showcasing live sports.

-Parlay on 8th plans to be open seven days a week for lunch and dinner.
+Parlay on 8th is open seven days a week for lunch and dinner.
 The location can host private and corporate events, said Cottrell, who has already received inquiries about hosting.

 The menu blends sports bar staples with Cajun and Creole influences, offering a wide range of burgers, rabbit gumbo and salmon dip topped with roe.
 Thompson described the food selection as “pretty eclectic.”